Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Despite the lack of a subtyping relation between suspending and non-suspending function types, Kotlin supports an [expected-type-directed conversion][Explicit-type-directed conversions] from non-suspending function values to suspending function types.

-Let `T` be a suspending function type and `F` be the corresponding non-suspending function type obtained from `T` by removing the `suspend` modifier.
+Let `T` be a suspending function type and `S` be the corresponding non-suspending function type obtained from `T` by removing the `suspend` modifier.

 The availability condition for suspend conversion to `T` is that an expression is checked with expected type `T`.

 The subject-kind conditions for an expression `e` are the following:

-- if `e` is an argument to a function call, it is either a callable reference or another expression which is not a lambda literal or anonymous function declaration and whose type is a function type or a subtype of a function type;
+- if `e` is an argument to a function call, it is either a callable reference or another expression which is not a lambda literal or anonymous function declaration and whose type is a non-suspending function type or a subtype of a non-suspending function type;
 - in any other context, it is a callable reference used directly as the expression being checked.

-The subject-compatibility condition is that `e` can be given a function type `S` such that `S <: F`.
+The subject-compatibility condition is that `e` can be given a type which is a subtype of `S`.

 Lambda literals are typed using the expected suspending function type and do not require suspend conversion.
 Non-suspending anonymous function declarations used directly as the expression being checked are not subject to suspend conversion.